 3-6 months before you move

-Storage is an excellent option if you’re moving temporarily, or for excess furniture and items you wont need in your new location but want to keep.
-We advise arranging storage at least 2 months before your moving date to give you more room to organise the rest of your belongings.
+If you’re moving into short-term housing or have excess furniture you want to keep, you should look into storage.
+We recommend arranging storage at least 2 months before your moving date to give you room to organise the rest of your belongings.

-A month before you move
+1-3 months before you move

 Two weeks before you move